CloudLabs-MOC/AI-102-AIEngineer/Instructions/AI-102/Labs/Lab04.md

     ![](../Images/l4t3l4t2p7.png)

-    > **Note**: Reducing the Tokens Per Minute (TPM) helps avoid over-using the quota available in the subscription you are using.
+    > **Note:** Reducing the Tokens Per Minute (TPM) helps avoid over-using the quota available in the subscription you are using.
 50,000 TPM is sufficient for the data used in this exercise.

 ## Task 3: Add data to your project